 Contacts of Contacts

-Sometimes, individuals who know a person with COVID-19 may wonder if they are at risk for developing the illness, even if Health Services, the College, or the Department of Health does not contact them.
+Sometimes, individuals who know a person with COVID-19 may wonder if they are at risk for developing the illness.
 Examples include friends of close contacts of the infected person or coworkers of an individual who has a family member at home diagnosed with COVID-19.
 In most cases these people are considered a contact of a contact and are not considered to be at risk for developing illness.
 Contacts of contacts are therefore ordinarily not required to test unless they are in direct contact with someone who tests positive.
 For further information, see Instructions for Those Exposed, Symptomatic or Who Have Tested Positive for COVID-19.

 Isolation or In-Room Recovery and Quarantine